pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 ## Operation

-The plugin uses the Signal K SERVERINFO server event mechanism as its basic processing heartbeat and its source of information on interface throughput.
+The plugin uses the Signal K SERVERINFO event mechanism as its basic processing heartbeat and its source of information on interface throughput.
 Typically, Signal K generates SERVERINFO events every four or five seconds.

-An interface becomes liable for processing by the plugin when either its reported activity exceeds *threshold* or any deferral period set by *waitForActivity* has expired.
+An interface becomes liable for processing by the plugin if its *waitForActivity* configuration property is non-zero.

-If *interface*'s throughput statistic is less than or equal to *threshold* then a log message and an 'alarm' notification are issued and, if *restart* is enabled and *restartLimit* has not been exceeded then the Signal K node service will be killed.
+If, after *waitForActivity* SERVERINFO events have occurred, an interface's throughput statistic is less than or equal to its configured *threshold* then a log message and an 'alarm' notification are issued and, if *restartLimit* is non-zero, then a restart-cycle is started.has not been exceeded then the Signal K node service will be killed.
 Any restart kill signal is issued approximately one second after the associated alarm notification: this delay is designed to allow an alarm